Mercedes-Benz S-Class Reliability

 |Year||Make/Model||Repair Frequencysuccessful repair trips per 100 cars per year||Compared to all models for the same year|

-* Small sample size. sign in to view
+* Very small sample size. sign in to view

 |see reported repairs|

 What People Are Saying about Reliability and the Mercedes-Benz S-Classblog comments powered by Disqus

 What Our Members Are Saying about Mercedes-Benz S-Class Reliability and Durability

 |Reliability and Durability of the Mercedes-Benz S-Class: Cons|